 You can also mix and match parts of the sample messages to create a unique thank-you email.
 There are a few other related things to think about, however, such as these:

-- Write a clear subject line.
-You can simply write “Thank you for the interview” in the subject line, or something like “Following up on our interview.”
+1. Write a clear subject line.
+You can simply write “Thank you for the interview” in the email’s subject line.
+Something like, “Following up on our interview” would also work.

 A closing thought on follow-up emails: Make sure you sound genuine in your note.
 Consider what you might say if you were expressing your appreciation in person to make the email a little more personal.
 Even a formal thank-you email after an interview should sound like it’s from a real person, not a template.
 Good luck!